-Here’s all you need to know about Faraday Future’s plans to dethrone Tesla
+Analyst doubts LeEco's capacity to adequately fund Faraday Future

 A recent report finds Faraday Future is in dire financial straits.
 The automaker is allegedly being sued by a supplier over unpaid invoices, and by a real estate company over unpaid rent.
 The unstable financial situation has led more than a few employees to leave the company, according to the same report.

+More recently, reports coming out of China suggest parent company LeEco is in dire financial straits.
+Analyst Dr. Richard Windsor points out the tech giant recently closed most of its American operations to stop bleeding cash, and it has asked investors for billions in order to stay afloat.
+That’s not enough, and Faraday Future hasn’t received the cash injection it needs.
+Jia admitted to spending too much, and pointed out LeEco’s financial issues can be traced to its automotive ambitious.

 Digital Trends hasn’t been able to reach Faraday Future for comment, and the company hasn’t responded to the allegations.
-However, it posted several messages on its official Twitter account that essentially portray it as the victim of a biased, unfair smear campaign.
-The company explains that “skepticism and negativity only strengthens our conviction to redefine sustainable mobility.”
-A second Tweet points out “media pessimism is standard fare for disruptors.
+However, the firm posted several messages on its official Twitter account that essentially portray it as the victim of a biased, unfair smear campaign.
+The company explains that “skepticism and negativity only strengthen our conviction to redefine sustainable mobility.”
+A second tweet points out “media pessimism is standard fare for disruptors.
 Deliberate negative info from press and competitors is the welcomed risk of innovation.”